Greenville in Greenville County, South Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers.
 A significant historical year for this entry is 1797.

 Location.
 34° 50.691′ N, 82° 24.031′ W. Marker is in Greenville, South Carolina, in Greenville County.
-Marker is on East Camperdown Way (State Highway 124), on the right.
+It is on East Camperdown Way (State Highway 124), on the right.
 The marker is located in Historic Falls Park.
 Touch for map.
 Marker is in this post office area: Greenville SC 29601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 10 other markers are within walking distance of this marker.
-Richard Pearis (here, next to this marker); Camperdown Mill (here, next to this marker); The Falls and Industry 1800’s – 1960 (a few steps from this marker); The Falls Forgotten 1960 - 2002 (a few steps from this marker); Falls Reclaimed and the Liberty Bridge 2004 (a few steps from this marker); Liberty Bridge (within shouting distance of this marker); The Reedy River (within shouting distance of this marker); Paul Ellis, III Overlook (within shouting distance of this marker); McBee's Mills (about 300 feet away, measured in a direct line); a different marker also named Liberty Bridge (about 300 feet away).
+At least 10 other markers are within walking distance of this marker: Richard Pearis (here, next to this marker); Camperdown Mill (here, next to this marker); The Falls and Industry (a few steps from this marker); The Falls Forgotten (a few steps from this marker); The Falls Reclaimed (a few steps from this marker); Liberty Bridge (within shouting distance of this marker); The Reedy River (within shouting distance of this marker); Falls Place (within shouting distance of this marker); Paul Ellis, III Overlook (within shouting distance of this marker); Reedy River Falls (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Greenville.